Designing mixed-settings learning programmes

 Location of learning

-Partners identify and utilise the most appropriate locations for learning.
+Work with partners to identify and use the most appropriate locations for learning.

 Connections